Juceez/stackmentor-vscode/SECURITY.md

 Please remove passwords, access tokens, student code, chat history, course materials, school information, and other personal or confidential data from the report.
-If such data is necessary to demonstrate the issue, explain that privately rather than posting it publicly.
+If such data is necessary to demonstrate the issue, explain that privately rather than posting it in the repository.

 ## Scope